 Orchid Leaves Turning Yellow Because of Too Much Sun

 A common reason for orchid leaves turning yellow is because of too much direct sunlight burning the leaves.
 Orchids are native to forests and grow under a canopy out of direct sunlight.
-If orchid are in a sunny window, the sensitive leaves can turn yellow because of sunburn.
+If orchids are in a sunny window, the sensitive leaves can turn yellow because of sunburn.

-Sun-burnt orchid leaves appear a yellow and somewhat brown scorched color, which most pronounced on the leaves that are facing the sun.
+Sun-burnt orchid leaves appear a yellow and somewhat brown scorched color, which is most pronounced on the leaves that are facing the sun.

-The scorched leaves also cannot function properly which means the plant as a whole suffers and leaves often turn brown, die back and fall off the orchid.
+The scorched leaves also cannot function properly which means the plant as a whole suffers and leaves often turn brown, die back, and fall off the orchid.

 How to Save Yellow Orchid Leaves from Sun Burn

-- Ideally repot your orchid in a clear plastic pot for recovery.
+- Ideally, repot your orchid in a clear plastic pot for recovery.
 Orchids are unusual in that their roots are capable of photosynthesizing to provide the plant with energy (usually the function of the leaves).
 Photosynthesizing is not the primary function of roots but as the leaves are damaged and not capable of photosynthesizing this is a useful mechanism for the orchid to recover.
 Clear plastic pots allow light to the roots which provides the orchid with energy to function and grow new leaves.

-The orchid can eventually grow new leaves (which are usually smaller) and with good care the orchid can recover.
+The orchid can eventually grow new leaves (which are usually smaller) and with good care, the orchid can recover.

 How quickly the orchid recovers from sun burnt yellow leaves depends on the severity of the damage.
 If some leaves are damaged, yet some are protected by shade then the orchid usually recovers much quicker.